Frequently Asked Questions

-National Merit Scholarship Corporation scholarships are supported by over 240 corporations, company foundations and businesses, and by NMSC's own funds.
+National Merit Scholarship Corporation scholarships are supported by about 240 corporations, company foundations and businesses, and by NMSC's own funds.
 In addition, approximately 200 colleges and universities provide National Merit® Scholarships.
-Over 9,800 scholarships worth nearly $49 million are awarded annually in NMSC programs.
+Over 9,600 scholarships worth $48 million are awarded annually in NMSC programs.
 Grants and contributions to NMSC are deductible by the donor under Section 170 of the Internal Revenue Code.

 What is a corporate sponsor's role?